gaultier/blog/build-pie-executables-with-pie.md

 Our newly built Go executable is in the second category: static linking, dynamic loading.

-And that's an issue because we deploy our freshly built PIE executable in a distroless Docker container where there is not even a libc available or the loader `ld.so`.
+And that's an issue because we deploy it in a distroless Docker container where there is not even a libc available or the loader `ld.so`.

 It means we now need to change our Docker image to include a loader at runtime.

 So not ideal.
 What can we do?
 We'd like to be in the first category: static linking, static loading.

+I suppose that folks that ship executables to customer workstations would also have interest in doing that to remove one moving piece (the loader on each target machine).

+Also possibly people who want to obfuscate what their program does at startup and do not want anyone monkeying around with environment variables that impact the loader such as `LD_PRELOAD` (so, perhaps malware or anti-malware programs?).

 ## Troubleshooting the problem

 It turns out that PIE was historically designed for executables using dynamic loading.
 The loader loads at startup the sections of the executable at different places in memory, fills (eagerly or lazily) in a global table (the [GOT](https://en.wikipedia.org/wiki/Global_Offset_Table)) the locations of symbols.
-And voila, functions are placed randomly in memory.
+And voila, functions are placed randomly in memory and function calls go through the GOT which is a level of indirection to know at runtime where the function they want to call is located.
 Blue team, rejoice!
 Red team, sad.

 So how does it work with a statically linked executable where a loader is not even *present* on the system?
 Here's a bare-bone C program that uses PIE *and* is statically linked: